 It was the fall of 1984 and I was a sophomore at Duke University.
-My boyfriend Mark had just graduated but was uncertain about what he wanted to pursue as a career, so he opted to extend his summer job as a driver and mover for a local moving company while he pondered his path and his future.
+My boyfriend Mark had just graduated and was uncertain about what he wanted to pursue as a career, so he extended his summer job as a driver and mover for a local moving company while he pondered his path and his future.

 The moving company that he worked for was founded by a couple of Deadheads, Doug and Toni.
 Besides them, the staff comprised of Mark, Mark’s brother, and about five other employees, so it was small and had the feel of a large family.
 The name of the company was Truckin’ Movers and their logo was the same famous Grateful Dead boot that is seen on the cover of the band’s live Europe ’72 album.
 (I was told that Doug ardently pursued and happily received the band’s permission to use the name and logo.)